nickspaargaren/no-google/README.md

 <details>
   <summary>Can I use it with [NextDNS](https://nextdns.io/)?</summary>
   <p>Yep !
 It is available in their selection of domains list, labeled as ¨No Google¨.
-NextDNS is using the wildcard-domains format, so you will have to manually wishlist some specific services, as it will block everything Google related.</p>
+NextDNS is using the wildcard-domains format, so you will have to manually whitelist some specific services, as it will block everything Google related.</p>
 </details>

 <details>